MojosBeans100/DunkeldFitnessCentre/README.md

 # Features

-The website has the follwing features:
+The website has the following features:

 ## All pages